 With chronic diseases becoming increasingly prevalent, the need for properly-trained exercise professionals has never been higher.
 Trainers with an exercise referral qualification will be in the very rewarding position of making a real difference to the quality of people’s’ lives.

 The UK has an ageing population and many older people are now aware of the benefits of regular exercise.
 Ageing is associated with a number of chronic diseases including arthritis and osteoporosis and can lead to a loss of general fitness, strength, mobility, function and independence.
-These declines are accelerated and exacerbated by lack of appropriate physical activity.
+These declines are accelerated and exacerbated by a lack of appropriate physical activity.

 Modern medicine can prolong life by treating age-related diseases but staying fit and healthy can ensure that those extra years are meaningful and productive.

-Trainers who specialise in exercise for older people can have a lasting impact on the health and happiness of their clients and older exercisers are often able to enjoy more independent, rewarding lives as a result.
+Trainers who specialise in exercise for older adults can have a lasting impact on the health and happiness of their clients and older exercisers are often able to enjoy more independent, rewarding lives as a result.

 Lower back pain is a growing problem with an estimated 1 in 10 people suffering from this all too common problem.
 According to the Office for National Statistics, back pain resulted in approximately 31 million lost days of work in 2014.